kachi9833/Kachi/_posts/2023-12-22-Windows-Forensics-checklist-cheatsheet.md

 # Acquire artifacts
 1. Check disk encryption using EDD
 2. Perform disk imaging using FTK Imager
-3. Run live analysis collection script such as Inquisitor
+3. Run live analysis collection script such as Inquisitor (Optional)
-4. Or use Kansa Framework to collect live forensic analysis result
+4. Or use Kansa Framework to collect live forensic analysis result (Optional)
 5. Perform memory dump activity
-6. Execute RedLine script to perform endpoint analysis
+6. Execute RedLine script to perform endpoint analysis (Optional)
+7. Run Reg_hunter in the live system (Optional)
-7. Save all files in the external harddisk
+8. Save all files in the external harddisk

 # Analysis
 First, create a spreadsheet that will be the main documentation of your findings especially for Timeline.
 Include few relavant aspects in the spreadsheet such as: